dbt-labs/docs.getdbt.com/website/docs/faqs/models/sql-dialect.md

 ---
 title: Which SQL dialect should I write my models in?
+Or which SQL dialect does dbt use?
+Description: “Use SQL dialect of your own database”
+sidebar_label: ‘Which SQL dialect to use?’
+id: sql-dialect

 ---
-Or:
-### Which SQL dialect does dbt use?

 dbt can feel like magic, but it isn't actually magic.
 Under the hood, it's running SQL in your own warehouse — your data is not processed outside of your warehouse.